Assessing Cognitive Abilities

 Tracking Progress

-Cognitive abilities are not static, and E.L.A.H.A assessments allow for continuous monitoring and updates to learning strategies.
+Cognitive abilities are not static, and continuous monitoring and updates to learning strategies.
 Regular assessment ensures that as a child’s abilities evolve, their learning environment adapts accordingly.

 Inclusive Learning Environments